Roots garden sculptures

 Friday, December 14th, 2007

-So many chores at home preparing for the holidays pull me away from typical Art work, but that doesn’t stop the old eyes from seeing things!
-Transplanting things from the garden, shaking soil from dead plants, the root systems are very interesting.
+So many chores at home preparing for the holidays pull me away from typical art work, but that doesn’t stop the old eyes from spotting things!
+Transplanting and tidying the garden, shaking soil from dead plants, the root systems are very interesting.
 I call this one “Pretty Lady”.
-This one is also from a dead Croton – one was posted earlier from a more mature plant.
+It’s from a dead Croton — one was posted earlier from a more mature plant.

 Art everywhere